top of page

 After years of making pancakes professionally, these are the small details that make the biggest difference.

 Never press with the spatula.
-I see this constantly, even among experienced cooks.
 Pressing squeezes out the air you have worked to create.
 Just let them cook undisturbed.

 Oil the griddle lightly.
-You want a thin coating, not a pool of fat.
-Too much oil fries the bottom of the pancake rather than gently toasting it.
+Too much oil fries the bottom rather than gently toasting it.
 A lightly oiled paper towel wiped across the griddle gives you the perfect amount.

 Best Topping Ideas for Fluffy Pancakes

 A great pancake deserves a great topping.
-Here are some of my favourites, from simple to indulgent.
+Here are some of my favourites.

-• Fresh blueberries with a dusting of icing sugar and a squeeze of lemon
+• Fresh blueberries with icing sugar and lemon

 How to Store and Reheat Pancakes